smadala98/CubeCity/README.md

 Introduction:

 CubeCity is a three dimensional platforming game in which two players, playing as cubes, work together in order to reach the goal at the end of each level.
 The game features custom-made levels which include obstacles such as barriers that must be activated by switches.
 In order to complete each level, the two players must link up to become a rectangular prism and reach the goal in order to conquer Cube City.
-The game involves many different graphics features, including a toggle for transparency, which allows the user to see the level layout from any angle, unit collision, which allows implementation of walls to allow for more diverse puzzle design, and projectile physics, which provides challenging obstacles to avoid in each level.
+The game involves many different graphics features, including a toggle for transparency, which allows the user to see the blocks that obstruct the player without having to move aside, unit collision, which allows implementation of walls to allow for more diverse puzzle design, and projectile physics, which provides challenging obstacles to avoid in each level (and detected collision with the player will cause the player to 'lose').

 Roles: